YJulyXing/SimulateCNVs/README.md

 ```

 #### WES data simulation:
-4. Simulate 10 CNVs overlapping with exons, and 1 CNV outside of exons randomly on each chromosome using default lengths, copy numbers, minimum distance between each of the 2 CNVs and proportion of insertions.
+4. Simulate 10 CNVs overlapping with exons (target regions), and 1 CNV outside of exons randomly on each chromosome using default lengths, copy numbers, minimum distance between each of the 2 CNVs and proportion of insertions.
 For each CNV overlapping with exons, the overlapping length is not less than 90 bps.
 CNV start points and lengths follow gauss distribution.
 Don’t generate CNVs on missing sequences.
 Make 5 test samples and control.
 Generate short reads (fastq) files by default settings, using paired-end sequencing.
 ``` bash
 SimulateCNVs/SimulateCNVs.py -Type e -G <input_fasta> -T <target_region> -o <output_dir> \
                               -e_chr 10 -o_chr 1 -ol 90 -ms gauss -ml gauss -em -n 5 -sc -pr -ssr